infinitee404/fetch-dictionary/README.md

 - **Word Search**: Users can search for words and view their definitions.
 - **Audio Pronunciations**: Listen to audio pronunciations of the phonetics for each word.
 - **Part of speech**: Users can see all parts of speech of the words and their respective meanings.
+- **Responsive**: The application is responsive for various scrren sizes.

 - ## Installation